27 Helpful Banff Travel Tips to Know

 The weather in Banff can change at a moment’s notice, and you don’t want to be underdressed.
 It’s essential to pack layers, thermals, and hiking boots or shoes for hiking.

 Yes, hiking boots or shoes.
 If you plan to hike while visiting Banff, please do not show up in Converse sneakers.
-It will not only make you uncomfortable and look like a little out of place, but it can be potentially dangerous if you attempt a mountain hike you are not prepared for.
+It will not only make you uncomfortable and look a little out of place, but it can be potentially dangerous if you attempt a mountain hike you are not prepared for.
 You can find my entire list of what to pack for Banff here.

 Wear Proper Footwear

-We wear our hiking shoes, Salomon Speedcross, Blundstone Shoes, Arcteryx down jackets and Patagonia sweaters everywhere.
+I had to categorize this again because footwear choices in the mountains are crucial.
+Don’t come to Banff with heels; no one wears them here.
+We wear our hiking shoes, Salomon Speedcross, Blundstone Shoes, Arcteryx down jackets and Patagonia sweaters everywhere – even to dinner.
 There are very few places around Banff where this attire isn’t acceptable.
+You wouldn’t even look strange going to the nicest Banff restaurant in it!

 When Is The Best Time To Visit Banff?